sendbird/sendbird-chatgpt-sample-ios/README.md

 This is an example of [Sendbird ChatGPT](https://sendbird.com/docs/chat/v3/platform-api/bot/bot-overview#1-overview) for iOS, implemented using [Sendbird UIKit](https://sendbird.com/docs/uikit/v3/ios/overview).

 <p>
-Sendbird ChatGPT: Sendbird ChatGPT is a Sendbird Chat integration into your existing ChatGPT bot can provide customers with a more engaging and personalized conversation experience.
+Sendbird ChatGPT Bot is a GPT3-powered bot that's built on top of Sendbird's existing bots.
+It can provide your users with highly engaging and natural conversational experience.
+It's integrated natively inside Sendbird so that you don't have to worry about developing and deploying OpenAI services separately.
 </p>

 <p align="center">